oscbyspro/Numberick/README.md

 |:-------:|:-----:|:-----:|:------------:|:-----:|:-----:|:-------:|
 | 0.17.0  | 5.7   | 14.0  | 14.0         | 11.0  | 14.0  | 7.0     |

+> [!IMPORTANT]
+> The development of this project has moved elsewhere.

+> It turns out that I need \~(\~(x)) to equal x for all x.\
+> This is not possible with arbitrary unsigned integers at the moment.\
+> So I'm working on a novel abstraction that permits this.\
+> It unifies all sizes and brings recovery mechanisms to generic code.\
+> Also, I'm open to work.

 ## Table of Contents

 * [NBKCoreKit](#nbkcorekit)